Emacs minor mode for editing and browsing Java source code

 tags lookup functions, find and parse the source code for the class

-Bar, and the methods getInstance() and
+, and the methods getInstance()

-foo().
+.
 Using this information, jtags finds out in which

-source code file the method toString() is declared, loads
+source code file the method toString()

 the file, and displays the declaration.
+Local variables and method

 Showing the Javadoc for an identifier

-Javadoc for the method toString() will be generated and
+the Javadoc for the method toString()

-displayed in the system browser.
+system browser.

 Completing an identifier